Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Day 8.A simple HTML feedback form created using basic form elements.
 This project demonstrates the use of HTML tags like `<form>`, `<input>`, `<select>`, `<textarea>` and `<button>`.

 Day 9: HTML Image Maps,Created a project  that demonstrates HTML `<map>` and `<area>` tags to create an interactive image map.

+Day 10:Made a clickable project that shows how to use HTML image maps to make different parts of a single image clickable.